At various times in our homeschool journey, we chose to unschool . . . and even decided that unschooling high school was an option.

 I found out later that he was analyzing the social messaging.

 He then compared it with cultural changes he noticed in literature and politics.

 (Funny, I just memorized the songs!)

 (And, that’s OK!)

 An Important Note on Unschooling

 It is really important to note that unschooling is not the right choice for every child.

 Notice, however, that I said “self-motivated to learn.”
 I didn’t say “self-motivated to learn with the method we’re currently using.”
-There’s a big difference!

 That’s ok, though – do what works best for your child!

-In future posts, I’ll go through ideas you can work with to unschool your high schooler – everything from writing and literature analysis to science and math, and everything in between.
-There will be plenty of ideas for out-of-the-box subjects and projects, too.
-They’re incredibly effective and fun!
+There are many different ways to unschool high school — everything from writing and literature analysis to science and math, and everything in between.

 Jennifer Duncan is the founder of A Helping Hand Homeschool, providing resources, unit studies, support, and consulting for homeschool families.
 You can follow her on Facebook, Pinterest, Twitter, and Instagram!